FPGA and FPGA Boards

 These blocks can be implemented using the CLBs or can be developed as independent circuits.

-The high-level FPGAs family consists of the complex system on Chip parts.
+The high-level FPGAs family consists of a complex system of Chip parts.

 They integrate the hard IP, FPGA architecture, and a CPU core in a single component.